klop/NSArray-Functional/README.md

 ```

 ### map
-Returns an array containing the results of calling a function on each element of the array.
+Returns the results of calling a function on each element of the array.
 ```Objective-C
 array.map(^NSNumber *(NSNumber *number){